 Check the walls and roofs and make sure there are no leaks or holes around because cold winds can take your dog’s place through these tiny holes.
 You can use conventional sealants from your local equipment.

 With a few simple items including straw, insulation, and a dog house heater, your dog can enjoy a warm, cozy winter house.
+Always make sure to listen to your dog, if they are barking or crying for attention, then you can be sure that they probably need some help!

 David owns five dogs: Mocha, Patty, Zeke, Percy, and Betty.
 He loves the outdoors and usually goes out with all of them.
 He currently lives in a suburban home and works as an instructor.